Try adjusting your search terms

 Windsor Park is an affordable senior living apartment building that features 79 apartments with unique floor plans and varying monthly rent levels.
 It is located on the Stonehill campus, providing residents with a secure and friendly community atmosphere.

 Yes, there is a city bus stop located on the property of Windsor Park, making it convenient for residents to access public transportation.
-This allows for greater mobility and independence.

 Interested individuals can schedule a tour or inquire about apartment information by contacting the Windsor Park office at 563.582.0646.
 This allows them to explore the community and see available options.